 Domain-expert reviewer assigned via CODEOWNERS, every time

-These are the numbers that tell you if pipeline restructuring is landing — not developer throughput metrics.
+These are the numbers that tell you if pipeline restructuring is landing — not developer throughput metrics, which look good regardless.

 | Stage | Metric | Pre-AI Baseline | Post-AI Target | Danger Signal |